Victordh/VeganProductScanner/DESIGN.md

 | INT   | STRING       | BOOL  | STRING |
 | 1     | 123456789012 | true  | Banana |
 | 2     | 112234567890 | false | Honey  |

-## APIs and frameworks
-This app uses an Intent to the app [Barcode Scanner](https://github.com/zxing/zxing) to scan a barcode.
-This app will probably use [Parse](https://parse.com/) for its database.

 ## Advanced UI sketches
 ![](doc/advanced_ui_sketches.png)